 Please note that when using the performance profile to check strengths and weaknesses, information from areas with only a few questions may be less reliable than information from areas with more questions.
 As a result, subscores from areas with fewer questions may be more prone to measurement error and should be interpreted with caution.

-Caution should be exercised in using COMSAE results in predicting specific results on subsequent COMLEX-USA examinations.
-COMSAE examinations taken under timed and proctored conditions can provide assistance in assessing readiness when put into the context of other markers of academic performance, including in the curricular program at a COM and COMAT examinations.
-However, caution is necessary in using COMSAE assessments for purposes of predicting future examination results.
+Caution should be exercised in using COMSAE results to predict performance on subsequent COMLEX-USA examinations.
+COMSAE examinations taken under timed and proctored conditions can help assess readiness when considered along with other markers of academic performance, including a COM curricular program and COMAT examinations.